What is the general arbitration process for lemons?

 California residents like you take car shopping seriously.
 After all, it is a lot of money to spend.
-Most people do not buy cars until going through thorough research.
+Most people do not buy cars until going through the research process.
 You likely invest hours in comparing different vehicles, features and price points.

 It is very disappointing when you finally buy your car only to realize you got a lemon.
 After spending all that money, you deserve the right to get rid of this lemon and get the product you bought.